- Note all registration deadlines for fall SAT and ACT tests and complete registration promptly.

 - If you wish to remain active on a waitlist, additional steps should be completed by May 1st.
 Please see your college counselor for assistance.

 - Complete the College Acceptance Survey with your College Counselor.
 This survey is extremely important and must be completed in order to ensure that your final transcripts are sent to the correct colleges.
 It also includes scholarship offers and college matriculation.

 - The FAFSA (Financial Aid) deadline is June 30th.
 Please note some colleges have earlier deadlines.

 - Take AP and Final Exams

 - Final transcripts will be sent to colleges.
-Make sure that you have met with your college counselor to ensure proper delivery of your transcripts.
+Make sure that you have met with your college counselor to ensure the proper delivery of your transcripts.